1900 Wright Glider

 Contact Us

 ecause it produced inadequate lift, the Wrights mostly flew their first glider as a kite at Kitty Hawk during October 1900.
 Sometimes loaded with 75 pounds of chains; sometimes with the elevator in the rear, they mostly flew it with wing warp immobilized, although Wilbur piloted it a few times (totaling about 2 minutes) to verify effectiveness of the wing warping.
-There are also statements in letters written by the brothers afterwards that the glider was flown with a tail (probably similar to the tail on a Chanute glider), and that they flew it with the pilot (Wilbur) not just in the prone position, but also hanging beneath it like a Chanute or Lilienthal glider.
+There are also statements in letters written by the brothers afterwards that the glider was flown with a tail (probably similar to the fixed tail on a Chanute glider), and that they flew it with the pilot (Wilbur) not just in the prone position, but also hanging beneath it like a Chanute or Lilienthal glider.

 Despite its poor lift, the Wrights used three features of the 1900 glider on all their subsequent aircraft: biplane wings, wing warp for roll control, and the flexible elevator.
-They used the front elevator until the 1910 Model B, and the prone pilot position to reduce air resistance until the 1908 Model A.
+They used the front elevator until the 1910 Model B, and the prone pilot position to reduce air resistance until the 1907 Model A.

 After the tests, the Wrights abandoned the glider at Kitty Hawk, NC.
 Tate family salvaged it; used wing covering for daughter's dress.